Buchu

 Buchu Side Effects and Cautions

-Although the oil from short buchu has a variety of health benefits, care must be taken not to consume oil from the oval leaf buchu, as this has compound cocktails that are potentially toxic and provide little in the way of medicinal benefit.
+Although the oil from short buchu has a variety of health benefits, care must be taken not to consume oil from the oval leaf buchu, as this contains compound cocktails that are potentially toxic and provide little in the way of medicinal benefit.

 Buchu should be avoided by pregnant women, as it contains pulegone, a compound with strong abortifacient effects.